justjam2013/homebridge-virtual-accessories/README.md

 ### Virtual Accessories For Homebridge is a plugin for Homebridge that provides the ability to create virtual HomeKit accessories.

+> [!CAUTION]
+> The upcoming Virtual Accessories For Homebridge 2.0 will be a breaking upgrade.
+I will update the [wiki page](https://github.com/justjam2013/homebridge-virtual-accessories/wiki/Virtual-Accessories-For-Homebridge-2.0) as details become available.

 ## <!-- Thin separator line -->

 <details>